 Whether it’s grabbing a snack, shipping a package, or doing laundry, we’ve tried to make “the little things” easy to accomplish for our students.
 Below is a brief overview of some of the student services on and near campus.
 Be sure to see our list of local attractions and services as well as our guide to local dining.

 Food and Sundries

 While most student needs are fulfilled by Deerfield’s on-campus stores, off-campus sources can provide some variety as well.
-Nearby establishments include Savages Market, Richardson’s Candy, and the Williams Sugar House.
-Savages Market provides ice cream, snacks, groceries, and a deli.
+Nearby establishments include Bittersweet Bakery & Cafe (opening June 2018), Richardson’s Candy, and the Williams Sugar House.
+Bittersweet Bakery & Cafe sells coffee, espresso, and baked goods, as well as breakfast and lunch sandwiches made from scratch.
 Richardson’s sells ice cream, candies, and small gifts.
 During maple sugaring season, the Williams Sugar House offers pancakes and breakfast featuring maple products harvested from campus.
 All three locations are within walking distance of school, approximately 1/2 mile south of campus on Routes 5 & 10.

 If students wish to order out, the following restaurants deliver food to the campus in front of the Main School Building.
 Please note that deliveries may not be made during study hours:

 - Domino’s: 774-7291